 CollegeNet is a private company that manages a free scholarship search database (CollegeNet: Mach 25), in addition to other services.
 Students may search by keyword, or may create a profile and search for scholarships based on their personal information.
 Each scholarship has a summary of requirements and dates, contact information and statistical information.
 Students must complete individual applications with each agency.

 FastWeb is a free scholarship database linking students to 1.5 million scholarship opportunities.
 Students must first create a user profile to search for scholarships.
 Scholarships are linked to awarding agency websites; students complete individual applications with each agency.
-For information on FastWeb and for general scholarship search tips, check out FinAid's scholarship webpage.
-Another resource is FinAid.org's tips for winning a scholarship, available here.
+For information on FastWeb and for general scholarship search tips, check out FinAid’s scholarship webpage or their tips for winning a scholarship.

 GetCollegeFunds is a scholarship database administered by the Oregon Student Assistance Commission, containing over 400 scholarship listings for Oregon residents.
 Students create one E-App that can be sent to any scholarship in the database.

 Scholarships.com is a free scholarship database linking students to 2.7 million scholarship opportunities.
 Students must first create a user profile to search for scholarships.
 This site links students to individual agencies.

 Scholarships360 profiles a single scholarship each day of the year, and allows visitors to browse recently profiled scholarships.
 Each scholarship comes with a description, eligibility criteria and link to the sponsoring organization.

 Some sites allow students to create an application using Scholar Snapp, which allows students to save commonly used scholarship application material.

 You can also visit your public library and search through scholarship guides.
 Multnomah County Library has a number of resources.
 Search by Subject: Scholarships—United States—Directories.